DeadBranches/logseq-queries-and-scripts/kitButton.md

       iconGlyphCode: ${buttonIcon}
       buttonExtraClasses: ${buttonClass}`);

+    /**
-    // Provides something to use a CSS selector on so that we don't add a space
+     * To support icon-only buttons, use a CSS selector indicating the presence of a text
-    // between icon and text if there is no text. let buttonTextDataAttribute;
+     * label.
+Thus, whitespace can be intelligently included to pad text and icon if and
+     * only if necessicary
+     */
+    let buttonTextDataAttribute;
     if (buttonLabel) {
       buttonTextDataAttribute = `${textDataAttributeName}="true"`;